bajpangosh/wptimize/README.txt

 == Credits ==
-The Bulk image resize was started in 2021 by [Giulio Pandolfelli](giuliopanda@gmail.com) for graphs I use https://www.chartjs.org/ for translation I use Loco Translate
+WPtimize is developed and maintained by KloudBoy (support@kloudboy.com) For graphs we use https://www.chartjs.org/
+For translation we use Loco Translate